 See more Expert Answers

-- Nishimura RA, et al. 2014 AHA/ACC guideline for the management of patients with valvular heart disease: Executive Summary: A report of the American College of Cardiology/American Heart Association Task Force on Practice Guidelines.
+- Nishimura RA, et al. 2017 AHA/ACC focused update of the 2014 AHA/ACC guideline for the management of patients with valvular heart disease: A report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines.
 Circulation.
-2014;24:217.
+In press.
+Accessed May 8, 2017.

 - AskMayoExpert.
 Aortic valve stenosis.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2016.